top of page

 For navigation, search "Roi Bogovë" in Google Maps.
 This takes you to a small parking area at the start of the trail.
 Parking cost us 500 lek when we visited, though there appeared to be some free parking a little further up the road if you're happy to walk slightly further.
 From the car park it's about a 20 minute walk to the waterfall.
 The entrance to the park is just before the waterfall and costs 50 lek per adult (children are free).

 The trail is mainly flat with a couple of gentle ascents and descents, but the path is quite rocky throughout.
 I would not recommend bringing a pram.
-We let our daughter walk herself for as long as she was willing (she was nearly 2 at the time), which meant a combination of walking, being carried on our hips, and stopping to carefully inspect rocks for extended periods.
-It was fine, and the trail isn't long enough to be genuinely difficult, but please learn from our mistake and make sure you bring a carrier to make life easier.
+We let our daughter walk herself for as long as she was willing (she was nearly 2 at the time), which meant a combination of walking and being carried.
+Make sure you bring a carrier to make life easier (we left ours in the car!)

 Water cascades from a height of about 20 metres into a crystal-clear turquoise pool at the base, surrounded by lush vegetation and limestone cliffs.
 The colour of the water is a vivid, almost unreal turquoise.
 There are picnic tables near the base where you can sit and eat and just look at it, and you can also walk out onto the flat rocks at the edge of the pool for a better view.

 If you're feeling adventurous, you can go for a swim.
 However it was VERY cold, but refreshing in the best possible way if you're hot from the walk.
-Our daughter dipped her feet in the shallows and declared it unacceptable, then had a lovely time running around in the grass nearby while my mum (who joined us for this trip) kept an eye on her while my husband and I had a quick swim.
+Our daughter dipped her feet in the shallows and it was too cold for her so she had a lovely time running around in the grass nearby while my mum (who joined us for this trip) kept an eye on her while my husband and I had a quick swim.
 We spent about 45 minutes at the waterfall in total, which felt about right - long enough to properly enjoy it, not so long that our daughter ran out of things to do.

 Bring water, bring snacks, and if you want lunch on the way, plan to stop in one of the villages between Bogovë and Osumi Canyon (there are a handful of small restaurants that are perfectly good for a simple meal).